 The two studies – focused on the U.K. and Germany – highlight that policies and regulation accelerating the adoption of these technologies are key to make a cleaner, cheaper, and more efficient power system possible.

 Specific findings for the U.K. include:

 - None of the scenarios halt the transition to a low-carbon power system.
-In all scenarios, the renewable share of generation exceeds 70% by 2030 as wind and solar become dominant, thanks to their dramatic and ongoing cost improvements.
-However, without new sources of clean flexibility, the system will be oversized and wasteful, making it 13% more expensive by 2040 and with 36% higher emissions.
+In all scenarios, the renewable share of generation exceeds 70 per cent by 2030 as wind and solar become dominant, thanks to their dramatic and ongoing cost improvements.
+However, without new sources of clean flexibility, the system will be oversized and wasteful, making it 13 per cent more expensive by 2040 and with 36 per cent higher emissions.

 - Greater electrification of transport yields major emissions savings with little risk to the power generation system.
 Avoided fuel emissions far outstrip added power sector emissions in the U.K. The power generation system will comfortably integrate all these electric vehicles, and the system benefits are even greater if most EVs charge flexibly.
 However, local distribution networks are likely to face challenges.

-- Accelerated energy storage development can hasten the transition to a renewable power system in the U.K., with significant benefits by 2030 including a 13% emissions reduction and 12% less fossil backup capacity needed.
+- Accelerated energy storage development can hasten the transition to a renewable power system in the U.K., with significant benefits by 2030 including a 13 per cent emissions reduction and 12 per cent less fossil backup capacity needed.